 - To develop teamwork, co-operation and creativity through a wide range of challenging activities

 Students will live and learn for two weeks in Fitzwilliam College, Cambridge.
 They will be mentored by Cambridge scholars in small groups in the ratio of 1 Mentor to 6 students.

 Lessons will be taught formally in the mornings by highly qualified and well-experienced teachers recruited from amongst the best academic schools in the UK.
 Mentors will arrange educational activities and further teach the students in the afternoons.

-The Cambridge Junior Programme includes the following three key components:
+The Cambridge Junior Programme includes the following five key components: